Burning the right firewood

 - Avoid stacking your wood against your house.
-It prevents air flow through your wood and can prevent the wall of your home from breathing and shedding moisture as well.
+It prevents air flow through your wood and can prevent the wall of your home from shedding moisture as well.

 - Build proper corners!
-Having a woodpile fall apart in the middle of the winter is no fun.
+Having a woodpile fall apart in the middle of the winter is not fun.

 - While you are stacking, be sure to split a variety of sizes so you can more easily maintain the level of fire you need.

 - If you stack your wood with exposure to the sun or prevailing winds, that will help ensure it is ready to burn in the fall.
-Keep your wood covered, but allow it to breath.
+Keep your wood covered, but make sure it can dry.

 Burning wood efficiently